- Shop Online

 Alexander White Collection, 1928.162

-These three figures are chiseled so deeply into the stone that they, like the head of man on the left, are nearly carved in the round.
-From the preserved portions of males’ right arms, it is clear they once clasped hands in farewell.
+These three figures are chiseled so deeply into the stone that they, like the head of the man on the left, are carved nearly in the round.
+From the preserved portions of the males’ right arms, it is clear they were clasping hands—a gesture signifying farewell in funerary scenes.
 Their impassive expressions contrast with the poignant gaze and gesture of the woman in the center, who places her right hand, palm up, on the standing man’s shoulder.
 Perhaps he is the one who has died.

 The Art Institute of Chicago, Ancient Art Galleries, Gallery 155, April 20, 1994 - February 6, 2012.